gruppe-adler/grad_aff_wasm/README.md

 # Grad AFF WebAssembly
+This repo contains a toolchain to build WebAssembly with [grad_aff](https://github.com/gruppe-adler/grad_aff).
+It also contains the source code of the WebAssembly used in [paa.gruppe-adler.de](https://github.com/gruppe-adler/paa.gruppe-adler.de).

 ## Makefile
-The makefile does multiple things:
+The makefile can be easily used within the [Docker Image](#docker-image) and does multiple things at once:
 1. Compiles `grad_aff_paa.c` to WebAssembly
 2. Optimizes WebAssembly with `wasm-opt`
 3. Compiles TypeScript glue code (`index.ts`) to JavaScript